 GOLD is an acronym.
 It is written in all capital letters with no periods.
 "GOLD" can be used on the first mention on internal communications; external communications should include the name of the program in full on the first mention with "(GOLD)" at the end of the name.

 GREAT Day is an acronym.
 It is written in all capital letters with no periods.
 "GREAT Day" can be used on internal communications; external communications should include the full name of the event followed by the acronym: "Geneseo Recognizing Excellence, Achievement & Talent Day (GREAT Day)."

 As with academic titles, position titles such as "president" and "chair" are not capitalized if they follow an individual's name

 - Declan Macmanus, executive editor of Almost Blue, will give the keynote at commencement.

 "Liberal arts" and "liberal arts education" do not contain hyphens, and are not capitalized.

 Is written as shown above.

-- Major cities such as Los Angeles, Boston, London and Chicago that are well known to all do not need a state attached
+- Major cities such as Los Angeles, Boston, London and Chicago do not need their corresponding state or country identified.

 - upstate New York